oguska/netdiag/README.md

 When the selected HTML path already exists, NetDiag overwrites the existing report without an additional confirmation prompt.

-Successful overwrite example:

 ```text
 [REPORT] Existing report overwritten: C:\scripts\NetworkReport_example_com.html | 15324 Byte | 2026-08-13 15:20:31
 ```

-If the report cannot be replaced, NetDiag prints the actual error and does not display a false success message.
+If the report cannot be replaced, NetDiag reports the actual error and does not display a false success message.

 ---